bbarker/dotxmonad/README.md

 ```

 ### General notes
+1. You may wish to install your distribution's XMonad package on whatever system to help bootstrap `xmonad --recompile`, as well as possibly assisting in getting the login manager's config aware of XMonad, though admittedly this is a heavy-weight option.

-When running any variation of `stack build` below, if a failure occurs,
+2. When running any variation of `stack build` below, if a failure occurs,
 sometimes it helps to keep running the command over until the failure
 becomes idempotent; often some more dependencies will install in subsequent
 iterations, and the error will become more clear once idempotent (e.g.